God Himself, the Unique X

 b.
 The Cycle of Life and Death of the Various People of Faith

-We just discussed the cycle of life and death of people in the first category, the unbelievers.
+We just discussed the cycle of life and death of people in the first category, the nonbelievers.
 Now, let us discuss that of the second category, the various people of faith.
 “The cycle of life and death of the various people of faith” is yet another very important topic, and it is highly necessary for you to have some understanding of it.
 First, let us speak of which faiths the “faith” in “people of faith” refers to: the five major religions of Judaism, Christianity, Catholicism, Islam, and Buddhism.
-In addition to the unbelievers, the people who believe in these five religions occupy a large proportion of the world’s population.
+In addition to the nonbelievers, the people who believe in these five religions occupy a large proportion of the world’s population.
 Among these five religions, those who have made a career out of their faith are few, yet these religions have many followers.
 They will go to a different place when they die.
 “Different” from whom?
-From the unbelievers—the people of no faith—whom we were just talking about.
-After they die, the believers of these five religions go elsewhere, somewhere different from the unbelievers.
-However, it is still the same process; the spiritual world will likewise judge them based on all that they did before they died, after which they will be processed accordingly.
+From the nonbelievers—the people of no faith—whom we were just talking about.
+After they die, the believers of these five religions go elsewhere, somewhere different from the nonbelievers.
+However, it is still the same process; the spiritual realm will likewise judge them based on all that they did before they died, after which they will be processed accordingly.
 Why, though, are these people sent to a different location to be processed?
 There is an important reason for this.
 What is it?
 I will explain it to you with an example.
 Before I do, however, you might be thinking to yourselves: “Maybe it’s because they have a little belief in God!
-They’re not total unbelievers.”
+They’re not total nonbelievers.”
 However, this is not the reason.
 There is a very important reason that they are kept apart from others.

 Take Buddhism, for example.
 I will tell you a fact.
 A Buddhist is, firstly, someone who has converted to Buddhism, and this is a person who knows what their belief is.
 When Buddhists cut their hair and become monks or nuns, it means that they have separated themselves from the secular world, leaving behind the clamor of the human world.
 Every day, they recite the sutras and chant the Buddhas’ names, eat only vegetarian food, live ascetic lives, and pass their days accompanied only by the cold, weak light of a butter lamp.
 They spend their entire lives like this.
 When a Buddhist’s physical life is over, they will make a summary of their life, but in their heart they will not know where they will go after they die, who they will meet, or what their outcome will be: Deep down, they will not have a clear idea of such things.
 They will have done nothing more than blindly carry a sort of faith throughout their entire life, after which they depart from the human world along with their blind wishes and ideals.
-Such is the termination of a Buddhist’s physical life, when they leave the world of the living; after that, they return to their original place in the spiritual world.
+Such is the termination of a Buddhist’s physical life, when they leave the world of the living; after that, they return to their original place in the spiritual realm.
 Whether or not this person is reincarnated to return to earth and continue their self-cultivation depends on their behavior and practice prior to their death.
 If they did nothing wrong during their lifetime, they will quickly be reincarnated and sent back to earth again, where this person will once more become a monk or nun.
 That is, they practice self-cultivation during their physical life in line with how they practiced self-cultivation the first time, and then return to the spiritual realm after their physical life is concluded, where they are examined.
 After that, if no problems are found, they can return once more to the world of man and again convert to Buddhism, thus continuing their practice.
-After being reincarnated three to seven times, they will once more return to the spiritual world, where they go after each physical life is over.
-If their various qualifications and behavior in the human world have been in keeping with the heavenly edicts of the spiritual world, then from this point onward, they will remain there; they will no longer be reincarnated as human, nor will there be any risk of them being punished for evildoing on earth.
+After being reincarnated three to seven times, they will once more return to the spiritual realm, where they go after each physical life is over.
+If their various qualifications and behavior in the human world have been in keeping with the heavenly edicts of the spiritual realm, then from this point onward, they will remain there; they will no longer be reincarnated as human, nor will there be any risk of them being punished for evildoing on earth.
 They will never again have to go through this process.
 Rather, depending on their circumstances, they will take up a position in the spiritual realm.
 This is what Buddhists refer to as “attaining Buddhahood.”
-The attainment of Buddhahood chiefly means achieving fruition as an official of the spiritual world and, thereafter, no longer reincarnating or being at risk of being punished.
+The attainment of Buddhahood chiefly means achieving fruition as an official of the spiritual realm and, thereafter, no longer reincarnating or being at risk of being punished.
 Moreover, it means no longer suffering the afflictions of being human after reincarnation.
 So, is there still any chance of them being reincarnated as an animal?
-(No.) This means that they will remain to take up a role in the spiritual world and will no longer be reincarnated.
+(No.) This means that they will remain to take up a role in the spiritual realm and will no longer be reincarnated.
 This is one example of attaining the fruition of Buddhahood in Buddhism.
-As for those who do not attain fruition, upon their return to the spiritual world, they become subject to the examination and verification of the relevant official, who discovers that while still alive, they had not diligently practiced self-cultivation or been conscientious in reciting the sutras and chanting the Buddhas’ names as prescribed by Buddhism, and instead had committed many evil acts and engaged in a lot of wicked behavior.
-Then, in the spiritual world, a judgment is made about their evildoing, and following that, they are sure to be punished.
+As for those who do not attain fruition, upon their return to the spiritual realm, they become subject to the examination and verification of the relevant official, who discovers that while still alive, they had not diligently practiced self-cultivation or been conscientious in reciting the sutras and chanting the Buddhas’ names as prescribed by Buddhism, and instead had committed many evil acts and engaged in a lot of evil behavior.
+Then, in the spiritual realm, a judgment is made about their evildoing, and following that, they are sure to be punished.
 In this, there are no exceptions.
 As such, when can such a person attain fruition?
-In a lifetime in which they commit no evil—when, after returning to the spiritual world, it is seen that they did nothing wrong before they died.
+In a lifetime in which they commit no evil—when, after returning to the spiritual realm, it is seen that they did nothing wrong before they died.
 They then continue to reincarnate, carrying on with reciting the sutras and chanting the Buddhas’ names, passing their days with the cold, weak light of a butter lamp, refraining from killing any living thing or eating any meat.
 They do not partake in the world of man, leaving its troubles far behind and having no disputes with others.
-In the process, if they have committed no evil, then after they return to the spiritual world and all of their actions and behavior have been examined, they are once more sent out into the human realm, in a cycle that continues for three to seven times.
+In the process, if they have committed no evil, then after they return to the spiritual realm and all of their actions and behavior have been examined, they are once more sent out into the human realm, in a cycle that continues for three to seven times.
 If no misconduct is committed during this time, then their attainment of Buddhahood will remain unaffected, and will not be delayed.
-This is a feature of the cycle of life and death of all people of faith: They are able to “attain fruition,” and to take up a position in the spiritual world; this is what makes them different from unbelievers.
-Firstly, while they are still living on earth, how do those who are able to assume a position in the spiritual world conduct themselves?
+This is a feature of the cycle of life and death of all people of faith: They are able to “attain fruition,” and to take up a position in the spiritual realm; this is what makes them different from nonbelievers.
+Firstly, while they are still living on earth, how do those who are able to assume a position in the spiritual realm conduct themselves?
 They must be sure not to commit any evil at all: They must not murder, commit arson, rape, or plunder; if they engage in fraud, deception, theft, or robbery, then they cannot attain fruition.
-In other words, if they have any connection or affiliation with evildoing whatsoever, they will not be able to escape punishment meted out to them by the spiritual world.
-The spiritual world makes suitable arrangements for Buddhists who attain Buddhahood: They may be assigned to administer those who appear to believe in Buddhism, and in the Old Man in the Sky—they may be allocated a jurisdiction.
-They may also only be in charge of the unbelievers or have positions with very minor duties.
+In other words, if they have any connection or affiliation with evildoing whatsoever, they will not be able to escape punishment meted out to them by the spiritual realm.
+The spiritual realm makes suitable arrangements for Buddhists who attain Buddhahood: They may be assigned to administer those who appear to believe in Buddhism, and in the Old Man in the Sky—they may be allocated a jurisdiction.
+They may also only be in charge of the nonbelievers or have positions with very minor duties.
 Such allocation happens according to the various natures of their souls.
 This is an example of Buddhism.

 Among the five religions of which we have spoken, Christianity is relatively special.
 What makes Christians so special?
 These are people who believe in the true God.
 How can those who believe in the true God be listed here?
 In saying that Christianity is a kind of faith, it undoubtedly would only have to do with faith; it would merely be a kind of ceremony, a kind of religion, and be a completely different thing from the faith of those who genuinely follow God.
 The reason I have listed Christianity among the five major religions is that it has been reduced to the same level as Judaism, Buddhism, and Islam.
 Most people here do not believe there is a God, or that He rules over all things; much less do they believe in His existence.
 Instead, they merely employ the Scriptures to discuss theology and use theology to teach people to be kind, to endure suffering, and to do good things.
 That is the kind of religion Christianity has become: It only concentrates on theological theories, bearing absolutely no relation to God’s work of managing and saving man.
 It has become a religion of people who follow God but who are not actually acknowledged by God.
 However, God also has a principle in His approach to such people.
-He does not casually handle or deal with them at will as He does with the unbelievers.
+He does not casually handle or deal with them at will as He does with the nonbelievers.
 He treats them the same as He treats Buddhists: If, while living, a Christian can exercise self-discipline, strictly abide by the Ten Commandments and make demands of their own behavior in accordance with the laws and commandments, and adhere to them their entire lives, then they also must spend the same amount of time going through the cycles of life and death before they can truly attain the so-called “rapture.”
-After achieving this rapture, they remain in the spiritual world, where they take up a position and become one of its officials.
+After achieving this rapture, they remain in the spiritual realm, where they take up a position and become one of its officials.
 Likewise, if they commit evil on earth—if they are too sinful and commit too many sins—then they will inevitably be punished and disciplined with varying severity.
 In Buddhism, attaining fruition means passing on to the Pure Land of Utmost Bliss, but what do they call it in Christianity?
 It is called “entering heaven” and being “raptured.”
-Those who are truly raptured also go through the cycle of life and death three to seven times, after which, having died, they come to the spiritual world, as if they had fallen asleep.
+Those who are truly raptured also go through the cycle of life and death three to seven times, after which, having died, they come to the spiritual realm, as if they had fallen asleep.
 If they are up to standard, they can remain there to take up a position and, unlike the people on earth, will not be reincarnated in a simple way or according to convention.

 Among all these religions, the end of which they speak and for which they strive is the same as the attainment of fruition in Buddhism; it is just that this “fruition” is achieved by different means.
 They are all birds of a feather.
 For this portion of followers of these religions, who are able to strictly abide by religious precepts in their behavior, God provides a suitable destination, a suitable place to go to, and handles them appropriately.
 All of this is reasonable, but it is not as people imagine.
 Now, having heard about what happens to people in Christianity, how do you feel?
 Do you feel that their plight is unfair?
 Do you sympathize with them?
 (A little.)
 There is nothing that can be done; they have only themselves to blame.
 Why do I say this?
-God’s work is true; He is alive and real, and His work is aimed at all mankind and every individual.
+God’s work is true; He is alive and practical, and His work is aimed at all mankind and every individual.
 Why, then, do they not accept this?
 Why do they so frantically oppose and persecute God?
 They should consider themselves lucky to even have this sort of outcome, so why do you feel sorry for them?
 Their being handled in this way shows great tolerance.
 Given the extent to which they oppose God, they should be destroyed, yet God does not do this; He instead simply handles Christianity the same as any ordinary religion.
 Thus, is there any need to go into further detail about the other religions?
 The ethos of all these religions is for people to suffer more hardship, do no evil, do good deeds, not swear at others, not pass judgment on others, distance themselves from disputes, and be good people—most religious teachings are like this.
-Therefore, if these people of faith—these followers of various religions and denominations—are able to strictly abide by their religious precepts, then they will not commit great errors or sins during the time that they are on earth; and, after being reincarnated for three to seven times, these people—the ones who are able to strictly abide by religious precepts—will, by and large, remain to take up a position in the spiritual world.
+Therefore, if these people of faith—these followers of various religions and denominations—are able to strictly abide by their religious precepts, then they will not commit great errors or sins during the time that they are on earth; and, after being reincarnated for three to seven times, these people—the ones who are able to strictly abide by religious precepts—will, by and large, remain to take up a position in the spiritual realm.
 Are there many such people?
 (No, there are not.)
 What do you base your answer on?
 It is not easy to do good and to abide by religious rules and laws.
 Buddhism does not allow people to eat meat—could you do that?
 If you had to wear gray robes and recite sutras and chant the Buddhas’ names in a Buddhist temple all day, could you do it?
 It would not be easy.
 Christianity has the Ten Commandments, the commandments and laws; are these easy to abide by?
 They are not, right?
 Take not swearing at others, for example: People are simply incapable of abiding by this rule.
 Unable to stop themselves, they swear—and after swearing, they cannot take those words back, so what do they do?
 At night, they confess their sins.
 Sometimes after they swear at others, they still harbor hatred in their hearts, and they even go so far as to plan out a time to do further harm to those people.
 In short, for those who live among this dead dogma, it is not easy to refrain from sinning or committing evil.
 Therefore, in every religion, only a handful of people are actually able to attain fruition.
 Do you assume that because so many people follow these religions, a good portion will be able to remain to take up a role in the spiritual realm?
 There are not that many; only a few are actually able to achieve this.
 That is generally it for the cycle of life and death of people of faith.
-What sets them apart is that they can attain fruition, and this is what sets them apart from unbelievers.
+What sets them apart is that they can attain fruition, and this is what sets them apart from nonbelievers.

 c.
 The Cycle of Life and Death of God’s Followers

 Next, let us speak of the cycle of life and death of those who follow God.
 This concerns you, so pay attention: First, think about how God’s followers can be categorized.
 (God’s chosen ones, and the service-doers.)
 There are indeed two: God’s chosen ones, and the service-doers.
 First, let us talk about God’s chosen ones, of whom there are but a few.
 Whom does “God’s chosen ones” refer to?
 After God created all things and mankind came into existence, God selected a group of people who would follow Him; these are simply referred to as “God’s chosen.”
 There was a special scope and significance to God’s selection of these people.
 The scope is special in that it was limited to a select few, who must come when He does important work.
 And what is the significance?
 Since they were a group selected by God, the significance is great.
 That is, God wishes to complete these people, and perfect them, and once His work of management is finished, He will gain these people.
 Is this significance not great?
 Thus, these chosen ones are of great importance to God, for they are the ones whom God intends to gain.
 As for the service-doers, well, let us take a break for a moment from the subject of God’s predestination, and first talk of their origins.
 A “service-doer” is literally one who serves.
 Those who serve are transient; they do not do so long-term or forever, but are hired or recruited temporarily.
-The origin of most of them is that they were selected from among the unbelievers.
+The origin of most of them is that they were selected from among the nonbelievers.
 They came to earth when it was decreed that they would assume the role of service-doers in God’s work.
-They may have been animals in the previous lifetime, but they may also have been unbelievers.
+They may have been animals in the previous lifetime, but they may also have been nonbelievers.
 Such are the origins of the service-doers.

 Let us talk further of God’s chosen people.
-When they die, they go to a completely different location from that of the unbelievers and various people of faith.
+When they die, they go to a completely different location from that of the nonbelievers and various people of faith.
 It is a place where they are accompanied by angels and God’s messengers; it is a place that is personally administered by God.
 Even though God’s chosen people cannot behold God with their own eyes in this place, it is unlike anywhere else in the spiritual realm; this is a different location, where this portion of people go after they die.
 When they die, they, too, are subject to a stringent investigation by God’s messengers.
 And what is investigated?
 God’s messengers investigate the paths these people have taken throughout their lives in their belief in God, whether or not they ever opposed God or cursed Him during that time, and whether or not they committed any grievous sins or evil.
 This investigation will settle the question of whether a particular person is allowed to stay or must leave.
 What does “leave” mean?
 And what does “stay” mean?
 “Leave” means whether, based on their behavior, they remain among the ranks of God’s chosen ones; being allowed to “stay” means that they can remain among the ones who will be made complete by God during the last days.
 For those who stay, God has special arrangements.
 During each period of His work, He will send such people to act as apostles or to do the work of reviving or tending to the churches.
-However, people who are capable of such work are not reincarnated as frequently as unbelievers, who are reborn generation after generation; rather, they are returned to earth in accordance with the requirements and steps of God’s work, and they are not reincarnated frequently.
+However, people who are capable of such work are not reincarnated as frequently as nonbelievers, who are reborn generation after generation; rather, they are returned to earth in accordance with the requirements and steps of God’s work, and they are not reincarnated frequently.
 So are there any rules to when they are reincarnated?
 Do they come once every few years?
 Do they come with such frequency?
 They do not.
 This is all based on God’s work, on its steps and on His needs, and there are no set rules.
 The only rule is that when God does the final stage of His work during the last days, these chosen people will all come, and this coming will be their last reincarnation.
 And why is that?
 This is based on the outcome to be achieved during God’s last stage of work—for during this last stage of work, God will make these chosen ones entirely complete.
 What does this mean?
 If, during this final phase, these people are made complete and perfected, then they will not be reincarnated as before; their process of being human will have come to a complete finish, as will their process of reincarnation.
 This relates to those who will stay.
 So where do those who cannot stay go?
 Those who are not allowed to stay have their own appropriate destination.
 First of all, as a result of their evildoing, the mistakes they have made, and the sins they have committed, they, too, will be punished.
-After they have been punished, God will either make arrangements to send them out among the unbelievers as befits the circumstances, or arrange for them to go among the various people of faith.
-In other words, there are two possible outcomes for them: One is being punished and perhaps living among the people of a certain religion after being reincarnated, and the other is becoming unbelievers.
-If they become unbelievers, then they will lose all opportunity; however, if they become people of faith—if, for example, they become Christians—then they will still have a chance to return among the ranks of God’s chosen people; there are very complex relationships to this.
+After they have been punished, God will either make arrangements to send them out among the nonbelievers as befits the circumstances, or arrange for them to go among the various people of faith.
+In other words, there are two possible outcomes for them: One is being punished and perhaps living among the people of a certain religion after being reincarnated, and the other is becoming nonbelievers.
+If they become nonbelievers, then they will lose all opportunity; however, if they become people of faith—if, for example, they become Christians—then they will still have a chance to return among the ranks of God’s chosen people; there are very complex relationships to this.
 In short, if one of God’s chosen people does something that offends God, they will be punished just like everybody else.
 Take Paul, for example, whom we previously talked about.
 Paul is an example of a person who is being punished.
 Are you getting an idea of what I am talking about?
 Is the scope of God’s chosen ones fixed?
 (It is, mostly.)
 Most of it is fixed, but a small part of it is not fixed.
 Why is that?
 Here I have referred to the most obvious reason: committing evil.
 When people commit evil, God does not want them, and when God does not want them, He throws them among various races and types of people.
 This leaves them without hope and makes it difficult for them to return.
 All of this relates to the cycle of life and death of God’s chosen ones.

 This next topic relates to the cycle of life and death of service-doers.
-We just talked about the origins of service-doers; that is, the fact that they were reincarnated after having been unbelievers and animals in their previous lifetimes.
-With the arrival of the last stage of work, God has selected from the unbelievers a group of such people, and this group is special.
+We just talked about the origins of service-doers; that is, the fact that they were reincarnated after having been nonbelievers and animals in their previous lifetimes.
+With the arrival of the last stage of work, God has selected from the nonbelievers a group of such people, and this group is special.
 God’s aim in choosing these people is for them to serve His work.
 “Service” is not a very elegant-sounding word, nor is it in line with everyone’s wishes, but we should look at whom it is aimed at.
 The existence of God’s service-doers has a special significance.
 No one else could play their role, for they were chosen by God.
 And what is the role of these service-doers?
 It is to serve God’s chosen ones.
 For the most part, their role is to give service to God’s work, to cooperate with it, and to accommodate God’s completion of His chosen ones.
-Regardless of whether they are laboring, carrying out some aspect of work, or undertaking certain tasks, what is God’s requirement of these service-doers?
+Regardless of whether they are toiling, carrying out some aspect of work, or undertaking certain tasks, what is God’s requirement of these service-doers?
 Is He very demanding in His requirements of them?
 (No, He asks only that they be loyal.)
 Service-doers, too, must be loyal.
 Regardless of your origins or why God selected you, you must be loyal to God, to any commissions God entrusts to you, and to the work for which you are responsible and the duties you perform.
 For service-doers who are capable of being loyal and satisfying God, what will their outcomes be?
 They will be able to remain.
 Is it a blessing to be a service-doer who remains?
 What does it mean to remain?
 What is the significance of this blessing?
 In status, they seem unlike God’s chosen ones; they seem different.
 But in fact, is what they enjoy in this life not the same as that of God’s chosen ones?
 At the very least, it is the same in this lifetime.
 You do not deny this, do you?
 God’s utterances, God’s grace, God’s provision, God’s blessings—who does not enjoy these things?
 Everyone enjoys such abundance.
-The identity of a service-doer is one who does service, but to God, they are just one among all the things that He created; it is simply that their role is that of service-doer.
-Being that they are both God’s creatures, is there any difference between a service-doer and one of God’s chosen?
+The identity of a service-doer is one who renders service, but to God, they are just one among His created beings; it is simply that their role is that of service-doer.
+Being that they are both God’s created beings, is there any difference between a service-doer and one of God’s chosen?
 In effect, there is not.
 Nominally speaking, there is a difference; in essence and in terms of the role they play, there is a difference—but God does not treat this group of people unfairly.
 So why are these people defined as service-doers?
 You must have some understanding of this!
-Service-doers come from among the unbelievers.
-As soon as we mention that they come from among the unbelievers, it is apparent that they share a bad background: They are all atheists, and were so in the past, too; they did not believe in God, and were hostile to Him, to the truth, and to all things positive.
+Service-doers come from among the nonbelievers.
+As soon as we mention that they come from among the nonbelievers, it is apparent that they share a bad background: They are all atheists, and were so in the past, too; they did not believe in God, and were hostile to Him, to the truth, and to all things positive.
 They did not believe in God or in His existence.
 As such, are they capable of understanding God’s words?
 It is fair to say that to a large extent, they are not.
 Just as animals are incapable of understanding human words, service-doers cannot understand what God is saying, what He requires, or why He makes such demands.
 They do not understand; these things are incomprehensible to them, and they remain unenlightened.
 For this reason, these people do not possess the life of which we have spoken.
 Without the life, can people understand the truth?
 Are they equipped with the truth?
 Do they have experience and knowledge of God’s words?
 (No.) Such are the origins of service-doers.
 However, since God makes these people service-doers, there are still standards to His requirements of them; He does not look down upon them, nor is He perfunctory toward them.
 Even though they do not comprehend His words and are not in possession of the life, God still treats them kindly, and there are still standards when it comes to His requirements of them.
 You just spoke of these standards: Being loyal to God and doing what He says.
 In your service, you must serve where needed, and you must serve to the very end.
 If you can be a loyal service-doer, are able to serve right up to the very end and can fulfill the commission entrusted to you by God, then you will live a life of value.
 If you can do this, you will be able to remain.
-If you put in a bit more effort, if you try a bit harder, can redouble your endeavors to know God, can speak a little about knowing God, can bear testimony to Him, and, moreover, if you can understand something of His will, can cooperate in God’s work, and can be somewhat mindful of God’s intentions, then you, as a service-doer, will experience a change in fortune.
+If you put in a bit more effort, if you try a bit harder, can redouble your endeavors to know God, can speak a little about knowing God, can bear testimony to Him, and, moreover, if you can understand something of His intentions, can cooperate in God’s work, and can be somewhat considerate of God’s intentions, then you, as a service-doer, will experience a change in fortune.
 And what will this change in fortune be?
 You will no longer simply be able to remain.
 Depending on your conduct and your personal aspirations and pursuits, God will make you one of the chosen ones.
 This will be your change in fortune.
 For service-doers, what is the best thing about this?
 It is that they can become God’s chosen.
-If they do so, it means that they will no longer be reincarnated as animals the way unbelievers are.
+If they do so, it means that they will no longer be reincarnated as animals the way nonbelievers are.
 Is that good?
 It is, and it is also good news: It means that service-doers can be molded.
 It is not the case that for a service-doer, once God has predestined them to serve, they will do so forever; that is not necessarily so.
 God will handle them and respond to them in a way that befits this person’s individual conduct.

 However, there are service-doers who are unable to serve to the very end; there are those who, during their service, give up halfway and forsake God, as well as people who commit multiple wrongdoings.
 There are even those who cause tremendous harm and bring tremendous losses to God’s work, and there are even service-doers who curse God and so on.
 What do these irremediable consequences indicate?
-Any such evil acts will signify the termination of their services.
+Any such evil acts will signify the termination of their service.
 Because your conduct during your service has been overly poor and because you have gone too far, once God sees that your service is not up to standard, He will strip you of your eligibility to serve.
 He will no longer allow you to serve; He will remove you from before His very eyes and from the house of God.
 Is it that you do not want to serve?
 Are you not constantly wanting to do evil?
 Are you not consistently unfaithful?
 Well then, there is an easy solution: You will be stripped of your eligibility to serve.
 To God, stripping a service-doer of their eligibility to serve means that this service-doer’s end has been proclaimed, and they will no longer be eligible to serve God.
 God has no further need of this person’s service, and no matter what nice things they might say, those words will be in vain.
 When things have gotten to this point, the situation will have become irremediable; service-doers like these will have no way back.
 And how does God deal with service-doers such as this?
 Does He merely stop them from serving?
 No. Does He merely prevent them from remaining?
 Or, does He put them to one side and wait for them to make a turn-around?
 He does not.
 God is not so loving when it comes to service-doers, truly.
-If a person has this kind of attitude in their service to God, God will, as a result of this attitude, strip them of their eligibility to serve, and will once more toss them back among the unbelievers.
-And what is the fate of a service-doer who has been tossed back among the unbelievers?
-It is the same as that of the unbelievers: They will be reincarnated as an animal and receive the same punishment in the spiritual world as an unbeliever.
+If a person has this kind of attitude in their service to God, God will, as a result of this attitude, strip them of their eligibility to serve, and will once more toss them back among the nonbelievers.
+And what is the fate of a service-doer who has been tossed back among the nonbelievers?
+It is the same as that of the nonbelievers: They will be reincarnated as an animal and receive the same punishment in the spiritual realm as a nonbeliever.
 Moreover, God will not take any personal interest in this person’s punishment, for such a person no longer has any relevance to God’s work.
 This is not only the end of their life of faith in God, but also the end of their own fate, as well as the proclamation of their fate.
 Thus, if service-doers serve poorly, they will have to bear the consequences themselves.
-If a service-doer is incapable of serving to the very end, or is stripped of their eligibility to serve midway, then they will be thrown among the unbelievers—and if this happens, such a person will be dealt with in the same way as livestock, in the same way as people without intellect or rationality.
+If a service-doer is incapable of serving to the very end, or is stripped of their eligibility to serve midway, then they will be thrown among the nonbelievers—and if this happens, such a person will be dealt with in the same way as livestock, in the same way as people without intellect or rationality.
 When I put it like that, you can understand, yes?

 The aforementioned is how God handles the cycle of life and death of His chosen ones and the service-doers.
 After having heard this, how do you feel?
 Have I ever spoken of this topic before?
 Have I ever spoken on the subject of God’s chosen ones and the service-doers?
 I actually have, but you do not remember.
 God is righteous toward His chosen people and the service-doers.
 In all regards, He is righteous.
 Is there anywhere you can find fault in this?
 Are there not people who will say, “Why is God so tolerant toward the chosen ones?
 And why is He only a little forbearing toward service-doers?”
 Does anyone wish to stand up for the service-doers?
 “Can God give the service-doers more time, and be more forbearing and tolerant toward them?”
 Is it right to voice such a question?
 (No, it is not.)
 And why not?
 (Because we have actually been shown favor just through the act of being made service-doers.)
 Service-doers have actually been shown favor simply by being allowed to serve!
 Without the title of “service-doers,” and without the work they do, where would these people be?
-They would be among the unbelievers, living and dying with the livestock.
+They would be among the nonbelievers, living and dying with the livestock.
 What great graces they enjoy today, being allowed to come before God and come to the house of God!
 This is such a tremendous grace!
 If God did not give you the opportunity to serve, you would never have the chance to come before Him.
-To say the least, even if you are someone who is a Buddhist and has attained fruition, at most, you are but a gofer in the spiritual world; you will never meet God, hear His voice or His words, or feel His love and blessings, nor could you ever possibly come face-to-face with Him.
+To say the least, even if you are someone who is a Buddhist and has attained fruition, at most, you are but a gofer in the spiritual realm; you will never meet God, hear His voice or His words, or feel His love and blessings, nor could you ever possibly come face-to-face with Him.
 The only things Buddhists have before them are simple tasks.
-They cannot possibly know God, and they just comply and obey, whereas the service-doers gain so much during this stage of work!
+They cannot possibly know God, and they just comply and submit, whereas the service-doers gain so much during this stage of work!
 Firstly, they are able to come face-to-face with God, hear His voice, hear His words, and experience the graces and blessings that He bestows upon people.
 Furthermore, they are able to enjoy the words and truths bestowed by God.
 Service-doers truly gain so much!
 Thus, if, as a service-doer, you cannot even put forth a proper effort, then can God still keep you?
 He cannot keep you.
 He does not ask much of you, yet you do nothing that He asks properly; you have not adhered to your duty.
 As such, without a doubt, God cannot keep you.
 Such is God’s righteous disposition.
 God does not mollycoddle you, but neither does He discriminate against you.
 These are the principles by which God acts.
-God treats all people and creatures in this manner.
+God treats all people and created beings in this manner.

-When it comes to the spiritual world, if the various beings in it do something wrong or do not do their jobs correctly, God also has corresponding heavenly edicts and decrees with which to deal with them; this is absolute.
+When it comes to the spiritual realm, if the various beings in it do something wrong or do not do their jobs correctly, God also has corresponding heavenly edicts and decrees with which to deal with them; this is absolute.
 Therefore, during God’s several-thousand-year management work, some duty-doers who committed wrongdoings have been exterminated, while some—to this very day—are still being detained and punished.
-This is what must be faced by every being in the spiritual world.
+This is what must be faced by every being in the spiritual realm.
 If they do something wrong or commit evil, then they are punished—and this is the same as God’s approach to His chosen ones and the service-doers.
-Thus, in both the spiritual world and the material world, the principles by which God acts do not change.
+Thus, in both the spiritual realm and the material world, the principles by which God acts do not change.
 Whether or not you can see God’s actions, their principles do not change.
 Throughout, God has had the same principles in His approach to everything and in His handling of all things.
 This is immutable.
-God will be kind toward those among the unbelievers who live in a relatively proper manner, and will save opportunities for those in each religion who behave well and do no evil, allowing them to play their roles in all the things managed by God and do that which they ought to do.
+God will be kind toward those among the nonbelievers who live in a relatively proper manner, and will save opportunities for those in each religion who behave well and do no evil, allowing them to play their roles in all the things managed by God and do that which they ought to do.
 Similarly, among those who follow God, and among His chosen people, God does not discriminate against any person according to these principles of His.
 He is kind toward everyone who is able to sincerely follow Him, and He loves everyone who sincerely follows Him.
-It is just that for these several types of people—unbelievers, the various people of faith, and God’s chosen ones—that which He bestows upon them varies.
-Take the unbelievers, for example: Although they do not believe in God, and God sees them as beasts, among all things each of them has food to eat, a place of their own, and a normal cycle of life and death.
+It is just that for these several types of people—nonbelievers, the various people of faith, and God’s chosen ones—that which He bestows upon them varies.
+Take the nonbelievers, for example: Although they do not believe in God, and God sees them as beasts, among all things each of them has food to eat, a place of their own, and a normal cycle of life and death.
 Those who do evil are punished, and those who do good are blessed and receive God’s kindness.
 Is this not how it is?
 For people of faith, if they are able to strictly abide by their religious precepts through rebirth after rebirth, then after all those reincarnations, God will ultimately make His proclamation to them.
 Similarly, for you today, whether you are one of God’s chosen or a service-doer, God will likewise bring you into line and determine your outcome in accordance with the regulations and administrative decrees that He has set.
 Among these types of people, the different types of people of faith—that is, the ones who belong to various religions—has God given them space in which to live?
 Where are the Jews?
 Has God interfered in their faith?
 He has not.
 And what about Christians?
 He has not interfered with them, either.
 He allows them to abide by their own procedures, He does not talk to them or give them any enlightenment and, moreover, He does not reveal anything to them.
 If you think it is right, then believe in this way.
 Catholics believe in Mary, and that it was through her that the news was passed on to Jesus; such is their form of belief.
 Has God ever corrected their faith?
 He gives them free rein; He pays them no heed and gives them a certain space in which to live.
 With regard to Muslims and Buddhists, is He not the same?
 He has set boundaries for them, too, and allows them to have their own living space, without interfering in their respective beliefs.
 All is well-ordered.
 And what do you see in all this?
 That God is possessed of authority, but He does not abuse it.
 God arranges all things in perfect order and does it in an orderly manner, and herein lies His wisdom and omnipotence.

-Today we have touched upon a new and special topic, one concerning matters of the spiritual world, which represents one aspect of God’s administration of and dominion over that realm.
-Before you understood these things, you may have said, “Everything to do with this is a mystery, and has nothing to do with our entry into life; these things are divorced from how people actually live, and we do not need to understand them, nor do we wish to hear of them.
+Today we have touched upon a new and special topic, one concerning matters of the spiritual realm, which represents one aspect of God’s administration of and dominion over that realm.
+Before you understood these things, you may have said, “Everything to do with this is a mystery, and has nothing to do with our life entry; these things are divorced from how people actually live, and we do not need to understand them, nor do we wish to hear of them.
 They have absolutely no connection with knowing God.”
 Now, do you think there is a problem with such thinking?
 Is it correct?
 (No.) Such thinking is not right and has serious problems.
 The reason for this is that if you wish to comprehend how God rules over all things, you cannot simply and only understand that which you can see and what your way of thinking can grasp; you must also understand some of the other world, that may be invisible to you but which is inextricably linked to this world that you can see.
 This concerns God’s sovereignty, and it concerns the topic, “God is the source of life for all things.”
 It is information about that.
 Without this information, there would be flaws and deficiencies in people’s knowledge of how God is the source of life for all things.
 Thus, what we have spoken of today can be said to have rounded off our previous topics, as well as concluding the content of “God is the source of life for all things.”
 Having understood this, are you now able to know God through this content?
 More importantly, today I have passed on to you a very crucial piece of information concerning service-doers.
 I know that you really enjoy listening to topics such as this, and that you really care about these things.
 Do you therefore feel satisfied with what I have talked about today?
 (Yes, we do.)
 Some of the other things may not have made a very strong impression on you, but what I have said about service-doers has made a particularly strong impression, for this topic touches the soul of every one of you.

 God’s Requirements of Mankind